Moduli spaces and period mappings of genus one fibered K3 surfaces: Topology of : proof of Theorem

 \subsection{Proof of Theorem \ref{thm:unipotent radical}}

 The construction underlying Proposition \ref{proposition:KE2} suggests that we consider the map

 and the map

-where we note that the positive definite $2$-planes in $H_{e,\RR}$ and $H(e)$ are naturally oriented, and hence define a weight two Hodge structures on $H$, $H_e$ and $H(e)$.
-The maps $h'$ and $h''$ can be understood accordingly, namely as passing to a Hodge substructure and Hodge quotient structure.
-The link with Proposition \ref{proposition:KE2} is that if $P$ is defined by a Ricci-flat metric on $M$, then $h'([P])$ gives the Hodge structure of the associated K\"ahler-Einstein structure.
+Note that the positive-definite $2$-planes in $H_{e,\RR}\subset H_\RR$ and $H(e)$ are naturally oriented, so that they define complex lines in the complexifications of $H$, $H_e$ and $H(e)$.
+That line is the $(2,0)$-part of a weight two Hodge structure on its ambient vector space.
+The maps $h'$ and $h''$ can be understood in this context as passing to a Hodge substructure and to a Hodge quotient structure.
+The link with Proposition \ref{proposition:KE2} is that if $[P]\in \Gr_3^+(H_\RR)$ is defined by a Ricci-flat metric on $M$, then $h'([P])$ gives the Hodge structure of the associated K\"ahler-Einstein structure.
 Observe that $h'$ and $h''$ are $\G_e$-equivariant (where $\G_e$ acts on $\Gr_2^+(H(e)_\RR)$ through $\G (e)$).

-\begin{lemma} The projection $h'':\Gr_2^+(H_{e,\RR})\to\Gr_2^+(H(e)_\RR)$ lives in the holomorphic category: the target is a Hermitian symmetric domain and $h''$ has the structure of a complex affine line bundle over that domain. \end{lemma} \begin{proof} It is convenient to identify $\Gr_2^+(H_{e,\RR})$ with an open subset of the quadric in $\PP(H_{e,\CC})$ defined by the pairing; the point associated to $\Pi$ being the image of the isotropic vector $z=x+\sqrt{-1}y$, where $(x,y)$ is an orthonormal oriented basis of $\Pi_P$.
+\begin{lemma} The projection $h'':\Gr_2^+(H_{e,\RR})\to\Gr_2^+(H(e)_\RR)$ lives in the holomorphic category: the target is a Hermitian symmetric domain and $h''$ has the structure of a complex affine line bundle over that domain. \end{lemma} \begin{proof} It is convenient to identify $\Gr_2^+(H_{e,\RR})$ with an open subset of the quadric in $\PP(H_{e,\CC})$ defined by the pairing; the point associated to $\Pi$ being the image of the isotropic vector $z=x+\sqrt{-1}y$, where $(x,y)$ is an orthonormal oriented basis of $\Pi$.
 Then the fiber of $h''$ passing through $[z]\in \PP(H_{e,\CC})$ is the complex affine line parametrized by $\lambda\in\CC\mapsto [z+\lambda e]$. \end{proof}

 \begin{lemma} The map $h':\Gr_3^+(H_\RR)\to \Gr_2^+(H_{e,\RR})$ is a fiber bundle of real-hyperbolic spaces of dimension $19$. \end{lemma} \begin{proof} Let $\Pi$ be a positive-definite $2$-plane in $H_{e,\RR}$.
 We determine the preimage of $[\Pi]\in \Gr_2^+(H_{e,\RR})$ under $h'$.
 The orthogonal complement of $\Pi$ in $H_\RR$, $\Pi^\perp$, has signature $(1,19)$ and $h'{}^{-1}[\Pi]$ is identified with the set of $\kappa\in \Pi^\perp$ with $\kappa\cdot \kappa=2$ and $\kappa\cdot e>0$.
 This is indeed a real-hyperbolic space (the symmetric space for the orthogonal group of $\Pi^\perp$). \end{proof}